Waldstadion (Frankfurt): American football

 The Waldstadion from 1991 to 2007, with a few interruptions, was home stadium for the NFL Europa's Frankfurt Galaxy American football team.
 The stadium hosted the World Bowl '98, World Bowl 2000 and World Bowl XV in 2007.

 Since 2008, the ground has hosted the final of the German Bowl and the final match of the German Football League.
 An average of around 15,000 fans watched the 2008 and 2009 finals.

 The NFL planned for two regular season games to be played in the stadium in 2023 and 2025, as part of the league's International Series.
-The 2023 matchups featured the Kansas City Chiefs playing the Miami Dolphins on November 5, which the Kansas City Chiefs won 21–14; and the New England Patriots playing the Indianapolis Colts on November 12, which the Indianapolis Colts won 10–6.
+The 2023 matchups featured the Kansas City Chiefs playing the Miami Dolphins on November 5, which the Chiefs won 21–14; and the New England Patriots playing the Indianapolis Colts on November 12, which the Colts won 10–6.